Crystal gazing: Research

 Crystal gazing has been an active topic of research.
 Organisations like the Society for Psychical Research has published research on the topic.
 While there is no doubt that many people see visions in crystal balls, there is no scientific evidence to suggest that visions have any clairvoyant content.
 The psychologists Leonard Zusne, Warren H. Jones in their book Anomalistic Psychology: A Study of Magical Thinking (1989) have written:

 The psychologist Millais Culpin wrote that crystal gazing allows a form of self-hypnosis with fantasies and memories from the unconscious of the subject appearing as visions in the crystal.
-Analysis of the content suggest they are a kind of hallucination that visualizes things in memory or of expectations, for example a subject who was told to expect to see soldiers, saw exactly this when gazing in a crystal ball.
+Analysis of the content suggest they are a kind of hallucination that visualizes things in memory or of expectations, for example, a subject who was told to expect to see soldiers, saw exactly this when gazing in a crystal ball.
 The subject had previously experienced hallucinations when looking at reflective surfaces, something which tends to be true of most people who experience visions when gazing at crystals.

-Researcher Edmund Parish believed that crystal-visions were experienced in a state of full consciousness whiles others think it requires a trance-like state.
+Researcher Edmund Parish believed that crystal-visions were experienced in a state of full consciousness while others think it requires a trance-like state.

-The C.G. act
+Stage magic

 Some stage magicians use a crystal ball as a prop and crystallomancy as a line of patter in the performance of mentalism effects.
 This type of presentation is sometimes referred to as a "C.G. act"—"C.G." standing for "crystal gazing".

 Perhaps the most famous expositor of the C.G. act during the 20th century was Alexander The Crystal Seer, billed as "The Man Who Knows".
 Another stage magician and mentalist who was also a crystal gazer was Julius Zancig, but he did not perform a C.G. act in public—rather, he used the crystal ball in his work as a spiritual counsellor for private clients.